kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

     - [ ] add more expressive way of creating & adding offers to ChristmasElf
       - [x] deprecate ChristmasElf.addSpecialOffer
       - [ ] test new ChristmasElf.addOffer
     - [ ] add tests for bundle offers (reduced price and reduced items to pay) that don't match bundle size
+    - [ ] check rest of codebase for possible improvements

 Starting with 1.1:
 - Tests look exhaustive at first sight